Restorative Yoga

 Restorative yoga: a gentle practice

-Restorative yoga is a popular form of yoga that helps you relax and restore your body, mind, and soul.
-It's a gentle, therapeutic practice that involves the use of props such as blankets, bolsters, blocks, straps and pillows to support your body in each pose.
-By providing deep physical relaxation, restorative yoga can help
+Restorative yoga is a form of yoga that helps you relax and restore your body, mind, and soul.
+It's a gentle, therapeutic practice that involves the use of props such as blankets, bolsters, blocks, straps and pillows to support your body in each pose, in order to be able to stay in poses longer than usual.
+Holding poses for a longer time allows muscles to deeply stretch and has a strong grounding and relaxing effect on the body and the mind.

 The practice of restorative yoga can be traced back to its roots in India, where ayurvedic massage was practiced for thousands of years with the intention of promoting health and wellbeing.
 Ayurveda, which means the ‘science of life’ in Sanskrit, is based on the belief that health is created through balance between mind, body, and spirit.
 By incorporating props into poses and utilizing breathing techniques to ease tension in the body, practitioners are able to achieve this balance.